Employer Distance Requirements

 YouTube player

+There are no branch offices within commuting distance in the area in Tennessee the homebuyer is buying the home.
+This will automatically alert the mortgage underwriter.
+The underwriter will need an explanation.
+Most explanations on this type of case scenario are the homebuyer is a remote wage earner.
 Remote job positions are becoming more and more popular.
 The mortgage underwriter will want to see the documentation verifying this.
 Lenders will contact the employer via Verification Of Employment and address this issue.
-The VOE needs to state verbiage that the employee is a remote worker and does not have to report to a brick-and-mortar physical location.
+The VOE needs to state verbiage that the employee is a remote worker and does not have to report to a brick and mortar physical location.
+Speak with us to get detail information in Employer distance requirements for Removte Wage Earners

-Employer Distance Requirements (2)
+Reason Lenders Are Concerned of Employer Distance Requirements

-How Underwriters Analyze Remote Wage Earners
+How Underwriters Classify Remote Wage Earners

 Government Loans (FHA, VA, USDA) are for primary home residences only.
 Fannie Mae and Freddie Mac allow for second and investment property loans.
 The main reason primary home loans are preferable is due to the following factors: